 Incorporating penetration testing in the vulnerability scanning process:Penetration testing is simply simulating cyber-attacks by exploiting vulnerabilities in the network.
 While scanning helps find the weaknesses in the network, pen-testing helps find the extent of damage those weaknesses can cause by intentionally exploiting them.
 It can help assess and prioritize critical vulnerabilities over non-critical ones.

-Use a continuously updating SCAP repository to detect newly discovered vulnerabilities:The vulnerability repository your scanner uses also plays a vital role in detecting vulnerabilities.
+Use a continuously updating SCAP repository to detect newly discovered vulnerabilities:Your scanner’s vulnerability repository also plays a vital role in detecting vulnerabilities.
 An outdated repository cannot detect newly discovered vulnerabilities, which can be devastating.
-By employing a fast scanner working cohesively with a large, constantly updating repository, you can accurately detect vulnerabilities and reduce false positives.
+You can accurately detect vulnerabilities and reduce false positives by employing a fast scanner working cohesively with a large, constantly updating repository.

 Ensure adherence to compliance parallelly:Vulnerability assessment and compliance overlap and crossover, and you can enforce compliance by correctly scanning and assessing vulnerabilities.
 Adhering to compliance policies provides a seal of approval, and it can help you protect your organization’s reputation and potential cost in fines as well.
 Advanced vulnerability management solutions like SanerNow can help you achieve compliance while performing vulnerability management.